-The Washington Department of Fish and Wildlife is looking for fly anglers at Merrill Lake to help them accumulate facts at the fishery.
-An Angler Survey Box has become set up at the lake lately.
-The department and the Clark-Skamania Flyfishers (CSF) ask anglers to voluntarily fill out survey paperwork and deposit them inside the box.
+The Washington Department of Fish and Wildlife is looking for fly anglers at Merrill Lake to help them accumulate facts about the fishery.
+Recently, an Angler Survey Box has been set up at the lake.
+The department and the Clark-Skamania Flyfishers (CSF) ask anglers to voluntarily fill out survey paperwork and deposit it inside the box.

 The facts could help guide control of the lake, which is the finest fly-fishing destination.

-Anglers are asked to provide the date they fished, their zip code, whether or not you fished from a financial institution or boat, and what time of day you fished.
-There is a blank shape where you could record species stuck, period, weight, and equipment used.
-There is also a place for comments, and you can upload your touch data in case you want to hear returned from the branch.
+Anglers are asked to provide the date they fished, their zip code, whether or not they fished from a financial institution or boat, and the time of day theyy fished.
+There is a blank shape where you can record species stuck, period, weight, and equipment used.
+There is also a place for comments, and you can upload your touch data if you want to hear something returned from the branch.

 The survey field is located on the CSF Fly Fishing Only signal.

-The CSF asks that every one angler contributes with data so the lake may be managed intelligently and better serve the anglers that fish there.
+The CSF asks that every angler contribute data so the lake may be managed intelligently and better serve the anglers who fish there.

 Halibut anglers get one extra day on Friday.